Public Health Requirements for Personal Service Settings

 General Requirements for Personal Service Settings (PSS)

-Public health requirements for personal service settings are in place to protect the operator and client’s health.
+Public health requirements for personal service settings are in place to protect the operators’ and clients’ health.
 It is important that proper infection control practices are followed at all times to reduce the risk of infections such as hepatitis B, hepatitis C and HIV, as well as other bacterial and fungal infections.
 You do not have to see blood or body fluids on equipment or surfaces for infections to spread.

 Under the regulation, owners/operators of a personal service setting must provide notice if they are: